AaronFriel/react-hot-loader/README.md

 ### Components not replaced

-- React Hot Loader can't replace any Component, only *registered* ones.
+- Rlyeh can't replace any Component, only *registered* ones.
   - when using webpack loader - only module exports are _registered_.
   - when using babel plugin - only top level variables are _registered_.
-  - when React Hot Loader can't replace Component, an error message will be displayed.
+  - when Rlyeh can't replace Component, an error message will be displayed.

 ### Code Splitting